GerstLab/EASI-ORC.github.io/README.md

 You must install their plugins and the standalone yeastmate application to run EASI-ORC.
 See each plugin's page for instructions on istallation, if you're having issues.

+If you use EASI-ORC in your research, please make sure to also reference the original works done to develop these plugins.

 Logo art and additional graphics from [Flaticon](https://www.flaticon.com/).